 In mathematics, a singularity refers to a point that is basically undefined because it is infinite or what is known as degenerate.
 In physics, a singularity is a “region” that has infinite density with an infinitesimal volume.
-So what do this extreme concept have to do with testing?
+So what does this extreme concept have to do with testing?
 Well, let’s talk about that.

 Okay, so singularities.
 Nifty things.

 In that image, the singularity would the dot at the center of the funnel and while the dot seems to have extent that’s just an artifact of the drawing.
 By the definitions given, singularities can’t be measured.
 They do, however, transform anything measurable that passes through them.
 When testing is taken as a social discipline and a truth-preserving mechanism I think this has an interesting corollary with the idea of the singularity and my previous thoughts on the character of projects.

 But what are the two sides of that “funnel” there?
 That would be past and future.
 Here’s a common physics conception of the same thing:

 The past and the future are two of the most prominent polarities that we shift between.
 But that project singularity changes everything.

 So I’m going to go on a bit of an analogy rant here.
 Some of the following analogy is very much one from John Gaddis that I am appropriating here because I think it’s so well considered.
 My contribution to this analogy is how “project time” itself forms a natural singularity about which our projects must pass through.
 In doing so, these projects are transformed.
 That transformation takes place over a smeared out moment of “now”, where “now” becomes a duration that is measured in terms of sprints or whatever else we call our discrete project activities.
 Stretching this analogy to what is no doubt its breaking point, I also want to visualize how our projects can become pathological in this context.

 In the character of projects I talked about how the notion of “now” is not really a moment in time for us: